-I’ve been talking a lot lately about organization and clutter solutions and the goals I have for getting organized, so I figured it was time to show you I’m not just all talk ;-) I’m sharing a fun before-and-after of our laundry closet organization today, and a few ideas for organizing a multi-purpose laundry closet!
+I’ve been talking a lot lately about organization and clutter solutions and the goals I have for getting organized, so I figured it was time to show you I’m not just all talk ;-) I’m sharing a fun before-and-after of our laundry closet organization today, and a few ideas for multi-purpose laundry closet organization solutions!

 A theme in my life lately has been paralyzation-by-perfectionism.
 I’ve always had perfectionist tendances, but I didn’t realize until recently how much they were holding me back around our home.
 A few months ago, I opened up about how it has affected my home decor choices and motivations and I’m happy to say that I feel like I’ve been moving forward in leaps and bounds by actually identifying my style preferences, making plans, and moving forward with some decor decisions and actions.
 Now, it’s still a slow process because…well, life.
 But we’re making progress, at least!